bryanwhiting/blog/book-review/building-a-story-brand.md

 date-finished: 2030-01-01
 pct-complete:
 ---

+2024-02-18

+- what's at stake
+	- Loss aversion.
+	- Create vulnerability
+	- Specific call to action to resolve the risk.
+- Transitional call to action: give something away for free. → establish yourself as a leader.
+Reciprocity.
+Give more away for free.
+They'll want to buy your workshop.
+[Influence The Psychology of Persuasion](influence-the-psychology-of-persuasion.md)
+- Three story endings
+	- Win power or possession
+	- Be unified with someone or something that makes them whole
+	- experience Some self realization that makes them whole
+- give them an **aspirational identity** and help them step into it.
+Identity transformation.
+	- The guide helps them identify their transformation.
+Help them set themselves apart.
+	- Identity transformation: from X to Y.

 2024-02-17

 - customers don't care about your brand.
 They're the hero.
 Similar to [How to Win Friends and Influence People](how-to-win-friends-and-influence-people.md) - "you?!? what about *me* you inconsiderate donkey"